emendir/BrenthyAndWalytis/Documentation/Walytis/Meaning/IntroductionToWalytis.md

 ### Blockchain Overlays

-The features of Walytis blockchains can be expanded by building modules on top of it that provide applications with interfaces to database-blockchains that have unique features and functionality not built into Walytis.
+The features of Walytis blockchains can be expanded by building modules on top of them that provide applications with interfaces to database-blockchains that have unique features and functionality not built into Walytis.
 Let's call these libraries _blockchain overlays_.

 I'm working on a few blockchain overlays that provide the following features:

 - Mutability: a distributed database in which blocks can be edited and their edit-history read
-- Privacy: a distributed database in which the application's content is encrypted and stored off-chain, and blocks are authenticated by having their creators sign them
+- Privacy: an access-controlled distributed database in which the application's content is encrypted and stored off-chain, and blocks are authenticated by having their creators sign them using Walytis-based identity management

 These modules can be compounded to combine their features.
 Underneath, the blockchains are still Walytis blockchains of course, but these blockchain overlays abstract away from applications the mechanics of creating mutable content or authenticating blocks.